jerwinparker/JerwinParker/README.md

 ⚡ I'm a Filpino Australian and love learning about other cultures.
 I can speak English and Filipino.

-👯 I’m looking to collaborate to improve SSW Marketing Rules www.ssw.com.au/rules/
+👯 I’m looking to collaborate to improve SSW Marketing Rules www.ssw.com.au/rules/ xD

 📫 How to reach me: jerwinparker@ssw.com.au